EmreYY20/DinoRL/README.md

    python -m http.server 8000
    ```

-2. Run the code (you can edit the config before running):
+2. Run the code by selecting a config file (you can edit the config before running):

    ```bash
    python main.py -c config/config1